|Location||Main Bld: World War 2 Gallery: Gallery 1 - Mediterranean: Crete|

 Second World War, 1939-1945

-Conspicuous Gallantry Medal (Geo VI).
-Impressed around edge with recipient's details.
+Distinguished Service Medal and Bar (Geo VI).
+Medal impressed around edge with recipient's details.